red-hat-data-services/rhods-jira-tools/README.md

 would be nice:

 1. Error checking in general
-2. Validation to ensure that an issue is in the resolved state
-3. Validation to ensure that an issue has acks
+2. Validation to ensure that an issue has acks

 # ack_checker.py